Bad Powers

 Con: You may decide where Slug's tokens are placed.

-You have the power of fair play.
+You have the weakness of fair play.
 If you win a challenge, you must give the other player a second chance.
-You and your opponent must then a play kickers and challenge cards a second time to determine the outcome of the challenge.
+You and your opponent must then play kickers and challenge cards a second time to determine the outcome of the challenge.
 Unless you have no other challenge cards, you cannot use the same card again in the same challenge, though your opponent may.

 History: Burdened by a an overdeveloped sense of fair play, the Sportsmen always want to make sure that they earned every victory and no one can say they didn't give anyone a chance.
 Besides, it's more fun this way.